 Professor Karl Schmidt, a Consultant Psychiatrist, says that the Endorphin Effect “is so self-empowering that … it should be a core strategy in any addiction treatment unit” (Schmidt, 2010).
 The Endorphin Effect works well with other approaches.

-I’ve been using Focusing and NLP strategies to enhance the Endorphin Effect for a while and I’m now exploring how it might be tied in with more traditional meditations like Metta Bhavana (‘loving kindness’); another synergy between modern science and ancient practice.
+I’ve been using Focusing and NLP methods to improve the Endorphin Effect for a while and I’m now exploring how it may be connected with more traditional meditations like Metta Bhavana (‘loving kindness’); another synergy between modern science and ancient practice.
 The last word should go to Candace Pert, who pioneered the research into endorphins:

 The 5-minute Experiment

 Sit comfortably: Straight back, shoulders relaxed.
 Give your shoulders a shake.
 Loosen your neck.

 Feel you feet rest gently on the ground.
 Rest your hands on your legs.

 Slowly inhale deeply.
 Sense your stomach rise gently as you breath in and fall back as you breath out.
 Feel your feet on the ground and your body in your chair.

 Now take a moment to think of something or someone you love.
 This can be a person, an animal, a place or an activity - anything or anyone that makes you happy!
 It’s vital that the feelings that come are completely positive; if there’s any sense of loss or regret there, pick again.
 Take a moment to really get a sense of this person, animal, place or activity.
 If it helps, close your eyes for a few breaths.